Summary Probate Administration Lawyers In West Palm Beach

 For estates that qualify for summary administration, the streamlined process is often be accomplished in a short time frame, which may be only a matter of days.
 We can help you to petition the probate court seeking a court order for the proper distribution of probate assets to the decedent’s heirs through a summary administration order.
 If the probate judge deems the petition to be proper, the streamlined process allows the court to issue the distribution order.

 How Are Debts Handled Through Summary Administration?

-This is important because when an order of summary administration is issued, the petitioner becomes personally liable for all lawful claims and demands against the estate of the decedent.
-However, this liability cannot exceed the gross value of the estate property actually received by the petitioner.
+It is critical that all debts are addressed for smaller estate of $75,000 or less.
+If any debts issues arise after an order for summary administration issues, the petitioner becomes personally liable for any debt claims and demands filed against the estate—up to the gross value of the probate estate actually received by the petitioner.

-Larger estates can qualify for summary administration if the decedent has been dead for at least two years.
-Since the statute of limitations for creditors to file a claim against a decedent’s estate is two years, there is no need for the claims procedure of formal administration.
+The statute of limitations for creditors to make claims and demands against a decedent’s estate is two years.
+Therefore, larger estates—those exceeding $75,000 – qualify for summary administration as there is no longer a need for the claims procedure that is part of formal administration.

 Talk To A Lawyer Today

-Because of the simplicity and much shorter process, the expenses of summary administration are considerably less than those of formal administration.
+The streamlined process, with its simplicity and shorter duration, may considerably reduce overall costs associated with formal administration.
 Contact our law firm today to learn about our reduced, flat-fee structure.
 Again, typically, we can obtain an Order of Summary Administration within one week of being retained, which means you will have access to probate assets immediately.